clyso/chorus/docs/swift-migration.md

 ## 1. Initial migration

-TBD:
+Workflow per account:
-1. copy account metadata
+1. copy src account metadata to dest
 2. list all containers in src account
 3. create containers in dest and copy container metadata
 4. list all objects in src containers
-5. copy all objects with meta to src
+5. copy all objects with meta to dest
 6. **TODO: how to resolve cross-container/cross-account dependencies - SLO,DLO,symlinks???**

 ## 2. Live migration